This post may contain affiliate links. Please read my disclosure for more info.

 What it’s not

 Hygge is not a design aesthetic, or rather, it’s not something you buy in a store.
 It’s not how you decorate your living room with all Scandi furniture – it is a feeling, an emotion, a state of being.
 So why do we gravitate to a design aesthetic instead?
 Well, we’ve been marketed products based on what the Danes use.
-After all, the Danes gave us the Le Klint lamp.
-(Yep, it’s $600 and yes, Amazon sells it.
-Alternately, for amusement, check out the actual Le Klint site here.)
+After all, the Danes gave us the Le Klint lamp – beautiful aren’t they?

 But Hygge does not require you to go out and purchase special lamps, candles, and furniture.
 Unless, of course, that’s what makes you feel comfy.
 Turning down the lights to create atmosphere doesn’t require a new lamp.
 Maybe a new 1800K warm bulb for $10 but certainly not an expensive lamp if you don’t have the money.
 But I suppose to each their own – if you have the money and it makes you happy, buy the lamp.
 I am, after all, an advocate of quality vs. quantity and having items in your home that you’ll enjoy for years to come.